Birmingham B1 1RF

 Wheelchair loan is offered to visitors at the time of booking and at the beginning of Tours if required.

 Visitors are welcomed by two guides on each tour who introduce, describe and explain each broadcasting area along the tour route.
-During tours, live camera feeds into the TV studio on a 42 inch TV screen is sometimes used to describe a live broadcast.
 Automated audio tours are not offered to visitors as tours routes can vary (the route is dependent on the availability of studios).

 There are numerous photographs and visual displays on the tour route eg: photographs of BBC WM presenters, an Archers timeline.
 All are produced to an appropriate size to ensure maximum visibility.